IsaacScript/isaacscript/README.md

 ### Using an Existing Mod

 Testing with a brand new mod is recommended, but it is also possible to use an existing mod.
 Just set `"isaacScriptCommonDev": true` in your `isaacscript.json` file and then start IsaacScript.
-(Doing this will automatically set up the local yarn link.)
+(Doing this will automatically set up the local pnpm link.)

-Make sure that your existing mod project uses Yarn as the package manager, or the link won't work properly.
+Make sure that your existing mod project uses pnpm as the package manager, or the link won't work properly.